lars-t-hansen/flatjs/SPEC.md

 #### Global value properties

-R is a global "var" holding an object designating the type.
-[More ideally a const with non-configurable properties.]
+R is a global "const" holding an object designating the type.

 R.SIZE is the size in bytes of R, rounded up such that an array of R structures can be traversed by adding R.SIZE to a pointer to one